Azure/bicep-registry-modules/avm/res/desktop-virtualization/workspace/README.md

 ### Parameter: `tags`

-Tags to be applied on all resourcesin this deployment.
+Tags to be applied on all resources in this deployment.

 - Required: No
 - Type: object